Configuring Screenless Devices for Schools

 • A simple pupil response prompt, such as thumbs up / neutral / thumbs down

-If the same problem appears repeatedly, pause the rollout and fix it.
-Extending a weak setup usually creates more work for staff and more inconsistency for pupils.
+If the same problem keeps coming back, pause the rollout and fix it.
+Pushing on with a weak setup just creates more work for staff and more inconsistency for pupils.

 Support different learning needs without overcomplicating the system

-Screenless devices can be useful for different pupils, but the setup needs to remain manageable.
+Screenless devices can help different pupils, but the setup needs to stay manageable.

 Examples: